Amazon Marketplace

 LBB (Lost Buy Box) measures how often sellers would lose the buy box if competitors undercut the listing.
 This metric shows competitive pressure and the risk of losing sales to rivals.
 High LBB volume signals that pricing needs optimization or listing quality must be improved.

-Open term pageLBO
+Open glossary pageLBO

 Lost Business Opportunities